DylanSBBrogan/Battleships/Battleships/README.txt

 ____Features____
-Every mandatory feature is included and functional did not do extention apart from adding random placements of ships and custom placements
+Single player webpage game against AI single and multiplayer game in terminal

 ____Self Assessment____
 I created a fully functional game, had my first experience with modular programming, learned the basics of flask and how to impliment methods.
-Had challenges initially understanding how to create functions and passing arguements, and figuring out how to use the template html pages, I started the project early which reduced how stressful I found it, for my next project I would like to create a larger webpage after learning the basics of html.
-Found this project quite fun to code but I could have tried to do more of the extensions to push my python knowledge further.
+Had challenges initially understanding how to create functions and passing arguements, and figuring out how to use the template html pages, for my next project I would like to create a larger webpage after learning the basics of html.
+Found this project quite fun to code but I could have tried to impliment a harder AI to push my python knowledge further.
 In summary for my first large python project I passed my own expectations and am quite happy with it.

 ____Installation____
 Download the coursework file